systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 ![Apply Change Set](/tutorial-img/03-deploy_containerized_app/apply_change_set.png)

 You will see a screen wipe, followed by a confetti cannon.
-The progress bar will start updating, and the Assets on the Workspace will have a spinner that indicates System Initiative is evaluating them against AWS.
+The progress bar will start updating, and the Assets on the Canvas will have a spinner that indicates System Initiative is evaluating them against AWS.
 When it's done, the screen will look like this:

 ![Applied Changes](/tutorial-img/03-deploy_containerized_app/applied_changes.png)

 Three things to notice about the screen in front of you:
 * The name of the Change Set in the top left has changed to `head`.
-This means that the Model in your Workspace is read-only, and is a 1:1 representation of reality as it existed when the changes were last applied.
+This means that the Model on your Canvas is read-only, and is a 1:1 representation of reality as it existed when the changes were last applied.

  * The `Changes Panel` is now showing only Applied Changes, and no longer contains a Proposed Changes tab.

-* Looking at both the Workspace and the `Diagram Outline Panel`, the Confirmations that were red have now turned green - your Model now matches the Resources we expected in AWS.
+* Looking at both the Canvas and the `Diagram Outline Panel`, the Confirmations that were red have now turned green - your Model now matches the Resources we expected in AWS.

 Note that any new changes made to the Model will automatically open a new Change Set, and will appear in the `Changes Panel` as `Proposed Changes`.